return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 -----------

 Disables all planes associated with the given CRTC.
-This can be used for instance in the CRTC helper disable callback to disable all planes before shutting down the display pipeline.
+This can be used for instance in the CRTC helper atomic_disable callback to disable all planes.

 If the atomic-parameter is set the function calls the CRTC's atomic_begin hook before and atomic_flush hook after disabling the planes.

-It is a bug to call this function without having implemented the ->\ :c:func:`atomic_disable`\  plane hook.
+It is a bug to call this function without having implemented the ->atomic_disable() plane hook.

 .. _`drm_atomic_helper_cleanup_planes`: